hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/OS/AUTOSAR/AUTOSAR-COM-Stack/Ethernet/AUTOSAR-Module-Sd.md

 * `REQUESTED`, if `SdConsumedEventGroupAutoRequired` is set to true, as soon as the associated client-service is `REQUESTED`.

 *Note:* `Sd_ConsumedEventGroupSetState` may be used to alter the state of an event-group.

+After a client-service is `REQUESTED`, it enters the Initial-Wait phase.
+* It shall remain in this phase for a random time-delay, between `SdClientTimerInitialFindDelayMax` and `SdClientTimerInitialFindDelayMin`, before sending its first `FindService` Entry and transitioning to the Repetition phase.
+* If an `(Stop)OfferService` is received while in this phase, a transition to the Main phase shall occur.

+Upon entering the Repetition phase,
+* `for i in range(SdClientTimerInitialFindRepetitionsMax):`
+	* `delay((i+1) * SdClientTimerInitialFindRepetitionsBaseDelay)`
+	* Send `FindService` Entry (as Multi-cast traffic).
+* Finally, a transition to the Main phase occurs.
+* If an `(Stop)OfferService` is received while in this phase, a transition to the Main phase shall occur.

+While in the Main phase,
+* If an `OfferService` Entry is received,
+	* For each `REQUESTED` event-group, a `SubscribeEventGroup` Entry shall be sent.
+		* For UDP, as an example,
+			* End-point of the client-service is the local IP-address and port of `SdClientServiceUdpRef`.
+			* Socket connection(s) in `SdClientServiceUdpRef` are used for Unicast traffic with the server-instance.
+				* *Note:* Multiple socket connection(s) may be required, in-case multiple event-group(s) are requested.
+		* If a `SubscribeEventGroupAck` is received,
 ### Configuration
 ---
 ```